sarpt/mpv-web-api/README.md

   - `playbackStoppedChange` - mpv changed it's `path` property but did not provide a new path (path is empty)
   - `subtitleIdChange` - mpv changed it's `sid` property
   - ~~`currentChapterIndexChange` - mpv changed it's `chapter` property~~
-  - `movieChange` - mpv changed it's `path` property.
+  - `mediaFileChange` - mpv changed it's `path` property.
 Name of the event is ill-named, will be changed either to `pathChanged` or `fileChanged`
   - `playbackTimeChange` - mpv changed it's `playback-time` property
   - `playlistSelectionChange` - mpv changed it's `playlist` format node property - currently played playlist changed.
 This event is only partially mapped to mpv behavior, since playlists management is partially managed by the server.
   - `playlistCurrentIdxChange` - mpv changed it's `playlist-playing-pos` format node property - currently played entry in a playlist changed
 - `playlists` (all events privde whole playlist state) - events fire in response to external (and internal) requests to server related to playlists handling
   - `replay` - list of all playlists
-  - `playlistAdded` - a new playlist was added either by server itself (default/unnamed playlist) or an external client (`playlist` redundant in name, will be changed)
+  - `added` - a new playlist was added either by server itself (default/unnamed playlist) or an external client
-  - `playlistItemsChange` - set of playlist entries/items changed (`playlist` redundant in name, will be changed)
+  - `itemsChange` - set of playlist entries/items changed
 - `status` - (all events provide whole status state) -events fire in response to changes in server's runtime state
   - `replay` - whole status state
   - `client-observer-added` - a new SSE client observer was added